AsmySarasan/ML-Assignment1/README.md

 > python Scrape.py

-A csv file named `FIFA.csv` will be created that would have your info
+The output will be printed on your terminal along with creating a csv file named `FIFA.csv` that would have the info